It sounds strange, but a can of Coke can actually be beneficial for the garden.

 So yes, I apply some form of sugar every time I spray anything.
 It’s not expensive either.

-I'd use Coca-Cola in a pinch, but really, there are 2 types that are ideal...
+I’d use Coca-Cola in a pinch, but really, there’s another type that is ideal…

 The ‘unsulfured’ part is important because sulfur is used in some products as a preservative, to kill microbes, and we obviously don’t want to do that, as we’re trying to encourage microbes.